 The employer is required to contribute amounts at least equal to the actuarially determined rate, as established by the MERS Retirement Board.
 The actuarially determined rate is the estimated amount necessary to finance the cost of benefits earned by employees during the year, with an additional amount to finance any unfunded accrued liability.
 The employer may establish contribution rates to be paid by its covered employees.

-Employer contributions ranged from 7.5%-8.5% of covered payroll based on annual payroll for the open division and employee contributions ranged from 9.52%-10.76% of covered payroll.
+Employer contributions range from 7.50% to 8.50% based on annual payroll for open divisions.
+The active employee contribution rate ranged from 10.70% to 11.56% of annual payroll for open divisions.

 Net Pension Liability